dailydotdev/docs/docs/how-does-daily-dev-work/how-to-get-featured.md

 sidebar_position: 2
 ---

-# How to get listed?
+# How to get featured?

 Do you prefer a video version? here is a 3 minutes video for you